Seahawks pre-draft position review: Futures of Carson, Penny could dictate what Seahawks do at running back

 Overview

 Carson, recovering from a fractured hip, is expected to be healed by the start of the regular season.
-But Carroll hinted not to expect much activity from him prior to the first game.
+But Carroll hinted not to expect much activity from him before the first game.
 Penny is rehabbing an ACL injury suffered Dec.
-8 and it’s unclear when he will be back.
+8, and it’s unclear when he will be back.

 Homer returns after getting some significant work in the last week of the regular season and playoffs.
 Choice was an undrafted rookie free agent a year ago who spent the season on IR.
 He had 548 yards in his last year at Clemson in 2018.

-It’s the situations of Carson and Penny that obviously will most greatly influence what Seattle does this offseason.
+It’s the situations of Carson and Penny that obviously will most influence what Seattle does this offseason.

-Carson is entering the final season of his initial four-year rookie contract and by NFL rules the Seahawks could extend him now.
-But there’s zero evidence they intend to do that now, and given both Carson’s injury history and that second contracts for running backs are increasingly viewed as risky, it’s unclear if they ever will (the selection of Penny in the 2018 in the first round was also always viewed as providing an option).
+Carson is entering the final season of his initial four-year rookie contract, and by NFL rules the Seahawks could extend him now.
+But there’s zero evidence they intend to do that now, and given both Carson’s injury history and that second contracts for running backs are increasingly viewed as risky, it’s unclear if they ever will (the selection of Penny in 2018 in the first round was also always viewed as providing an option).

 Penny’s health, and how reassured Seattle feels that his injuries won’t impact his long-term future, will also play into how the Seahawks view the draft.

-That Seattle has yet to sign a running back of any sort in free agency might indicate they feel pretty good about both, though some big names still remain unsigned, such as Devonta Freeman and Carlos Hyde (and maybe Seattle also thinks it can just grab Lynch whenever it might need).
+That Seattle has yet to sign a running back of any sort in free agency might indicate it feels pretty good about both, though some big names still remain unsigned, such as Devonta Freeman and Carlos Hyde (and maybe Seattle also thinks it can just grab Lynch whenever it might need).

-Bellore is under contract for one more year, though the fact that the team could save $1.05 million against the cap if he were released means he’s going to have to earn his spot in training camp — it’ll be no surprise if the Seahawks pick up a young fullback at some point to compete for that spot.
+Bellore is under contract for one more year, though the fact that the team could save $1.05 million against the cap if he were released means he’s going to have to earn his spot in training camp.
+It’ll be no surprise if the Seahawks pick up a young fullback at some point to compete for that spot.

 Draft need (on scale of 1-10): 7.